lilybarrett/jquery-clinic-winter-2016/README.md

 ### Note on Syntax
 The `$` is the same as including `jQuery` before the selector.
 For example, `$('h2')` is the same as `jQuery('h2')` the `$` here denotes the library.

-jQuery being among the most popular libraries it's safe to include the dollar sign in all referees.
-But be aware that other libraries may also use the `$` which could through you errors down the road or a namespace collision, at which point you should refer to the jQuery [documentation on this topic](http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/).
+jQuery being among the most popular libraries it's safe to include the dollar sign in all references.
+But be aware that other libraries may also use the `$` which could throw you errors down the road or a namespace collision, at which point you should refer to the jQuery [documentation on this topic](http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/).

 ## First grab the jQuery object
 There are a number of ways to "grab" elements, using CSS selectors (as you did in AJAX!), from the DOM.